ClickHouse/ClickHouse/docs/en/sql-reference/statements/select/union.md

 Type casting is performed for unions.
 For example, if two queries being combined have the same field with non-`Nullable` and `Nullable` types from a compatible type, the resulting `UNION ALL` has a `Nullable` type field.

 Queries that are parts of `UNION ALL` can’t be enclosed in round brackets.
 [ORDER BY](../../../sql-reference/statements/select/order-by.md) and [LIMIT](../../../sql-reference/statements/select/limit.md) are applied to separate queries, not to the final result.
 If you need to apply a conversion to the final result, you can put all the queries with `UNION ALL` in a subquery in the [FROM](../../../sql-reference/statements/select/from.md) clause.

-By default, `UNION` has the same behavior as `UNION DISTINCT`.
-The difference between `UNION ALL` and `UNION DISTINCT` is that `UNION DISTINCT` will do a distinct transform for union result, it is equivalent to `SELECT DISTINCT` from a subquery containing `UNION ALL`.

 If you use `UNION` without explicitly specifying `UNION ALL` or `UNION DISTINCT`, you can specify the union mode using the [union_default_mode](../../../operations/settings/settings.md#union-default-mode) setting.
 The setting values can be `ALL`, `DISTINCT` or an empty string.
 However, if you use `UNION` with `union_default_mode` setting to empty string, it will throw an exception.
 The following examples demonstrate the results of queries with different values setting.